 No changes can be taken on the Wabash Cannonball.

 The train takes a route all over the country, as no single train does, and no changes can be taken because it leads to the ultimate destination.

 “The Wabash Cannonball” makes clear one of the things that trains symbolize: life ending in death.
 Trains took brave engineers to their deaths, sometimes with passengers and crew.
-Abraham Lincoln, who was the first president to travel to his inauguration by train, also left by a funeral train that made a circuit through several cities before taking Lincoln home to Kentucky in 1865, an image that left a lasting impression on all who witnessed it.
+Abraham Lincoln, who was the first president to travel to his inauguration by train, also left by a funeral train that made a circuit through several cities before taking Lincoln home to Springfield, Illinois, in 1865, an image that left a lasting impression on all who witnessed it.
 Many funeral marches were composed for use in the different cities where the train traveled.
 It was the centennial of this event that inspired a song about the train, though, “Lincoln’s Funeral Train,” by Norman Blake (see this catalog record).